Updated 10 April 2019

 As I read books, I stop every few chapters and write about them before I forget too much.
 Most of the books I read, but not all, are novels.
 As I finish each one either I archive it according to when it was first published (fiction) or not (non-fiction).
-The full list is in the right-hand panel.
+The full list is in the right-hand panel, or under Menu in the phone app.

 The name is taken from Philip K Dick’s short story We Can Remember It For You Wholesale, later adapted for the cinema in Paul Verhoeven’s Total Recall.
 At the centre of the story is the unreliability of memory.
 And, in the case of Verhoven’s movie, graphic violence.

 What I’m reading now: